patofoto/Demon_Klipper_Essentials_Unified/Documentation/INSTALL_INSTRUCTIONS/General _Setup_For_All_Printers/INSTALL_INSTRUCTIONS.md

 # DEMON HOMING CONTROL SETTINGS
 Found in the demon_user_settings_v2.9.cfg

+`home_y_first` = set True to home the Y axis first or False to home X first.

-`override_home_power_safety` = leave this set false unless you need a high homing current.
+`override_home_power_safety` = leave this set False unless you need a high homing current.
 Damage may result if used improperly!

 `home_power` = This is the power level to reduce the X Y axis down to while homing.
 Normally 0.6-0.7 is good